brimdata/zed/README.md

 for record in records:
     print(record)
 ```
-See the [python/zed](python/zed) for more details.
+See the [python/zed](python/zed) directory for more details.

 ### Brim

-You can use the [Brim app](https://github.com/brimdata/brim)
+The [Brim app](https://github.com/brimdata/brim) is an electron-based
-to explore, query, and shape the data in your Zed lake.
+desktop app to explore, query, and shape data in your Zed lake.

 We originally developed Brim for security-oriented use cases
 (having tight integration with [Zeek](https://zeek.org/),